-The author shares details about the history and his personal experiences in the Korean DMZ War that form the backdrop for his unpublished novel, The Blue House Raid.
+The author shares details about the history and his personal experiences in the Korean DMZ War that form the backdrop for his novel.

 The Korean War ended in 1953 with an armistice dividing the combatants along an east-west line called the MDL (military demarcation line) with a two-kilometer buffer to either side.
 This four-kilometer swath across the Korean peninsula is called the DMZ (demilitarized zone).
 The US army took responsibility for the westernmost sector of the DMZ (south of the MDL), which included Panmunjom and the JSA (joint security area).

 The mid-1960s saw a major uptick of incidents in the DMZ, as US and ROK (Republic of Korea) forces became involved in Vietnam.
 This little-known piece of history is called the Korean DMZ Conflict or the Second Korean War.
 Egregious incidents included the Blue House raid (called the January 21 incident in South Korea) and the Pueblo incident, both occurring in January 1968 (same month as the start of the Tet offensive in Vietnam).
 For a definitive account and analysis of the Korean DMZ Conflict, see Bolger, Daniel (1991), Scenes from an Unfinished War: Low intensity conflict in Korea 1966–1969, Diane Publishing Co.
 ISBN 978-0-7881-1208-9.